Our Guide to

 In the far north of the country, Tigray is the most ancient dating back more than 3 milleniums.
 It forms part of the country’s historical circuit, home to the Yeha Temple, the oldest monument and over one hundred rock hewn churches between the towns of Adigrat and Mekelle.
 Filled with treasures like the prayer cross of the first bishop of Ethiopia, the Abraha Atsbha and Wukro Cherkos are the most accessible.
 One for males only is the notable Tigray 6th century Debre Damo which is nestled on a cliff that is only accessible by rope (and for men).

-In the north of Ethiopia is the Simien Mountains, breaking up history with landscape and wildlife – particularly the fascinating Gelada Baboon, one of Ethiopia’s endemic species.
+Top of the list for Ethiopia safari tours has to be the Simien Mountains, breaking up history with landscape and wildlife – particularly the fascinating Gelada Baboon, one of Ethiopia’s endemic species.
 Here the scenery will take your breath away and you can hike into the mountains to see some of nature’s beauty.

 Geladas are also known as the sacred heart due to the naked patch of bright skin on their chests.
 Striking in appearance, these baboons are only found in the highlands and their primary source of food is grass.